How many people do you know-right now-who are on a diet?

 We have long known that the amount of food we eat affects our basal metabolic rate.
 For instance, in times of food restriction, our body will compensate by slowing down metabolic processes and burning fewer calories.

-This effect occurs to preserve energy, and it is a survival mechanism.
+Weight loss fat burner effect occurs to preserve energy, and it is a survival mechanism.
 In other words, it’s a positive thing that helped many of our ancestors survive harsh famines.

 However, times change and rather than starvation, food abundance is now a critical issue facing many developed nations.